KilianFt/cfs_templates/README.md

         - should be in own package
     - performance tests?

-- source file with aliases?
+- source file with aliases ?
-    - export ROS_DOMAIN_ID= ???
+    - export ROS_DOMAIN_ID = ?
 - setup git to run automatic test before commit